Need more heroes?

 Financial independence blog run by a couple who retired in their 30s.
 They share everything ranging from travel debriefings to philosophy to explanations of financial vehicles to book reviews.
 Also, the title is surprisingly not a racial slur, but rather a really great story you’ll have to read for yourself!

 A wise, retired blogger who posts about money, business, and life in general.
 His legendary Stock Series covers nearly everything you could ever need to know about investing.
-And it was written for his young daughter, so it is incredibly easy to digest and actually quite addictive!
+And it was written for his young daughter, so it is incredibly easy to digest and actually quite addicting once you begin!

 Classic financial independence blogger.
 Useful resource for pursuing, predicting, and achieving financial independence as efficiently as possible.
 Tons of useful calculators and tips on how to structure savings for efficiency and early withdrawals, and he’s always updating.
 Also the guy who cleverly nailed down the perfect financial independence URL early on.